A Traveler’s Guide to Santa Cruz Whale Watching

 Photo Credit Via Instagram @santacruzwhalewatching

 Whales migrate through the Santa Cruz area yearly and provide a fantastic show.
-Seeing giant Humpback Whales breaching the surface 100 yards from the boat is an incredible experience.
-If you’re planning to see these magnificent creatures, as with the other whales, you’ll need to time it right.
+If you’re planning to see these magnificent creatures, you’ll need to time it right.

 Humpback Whales